 How long does a price spike last?

 A price spike, by definition, will be very brief – usually one, and occasionally two 30-minute trading periods.
 The prices around a spike might be higher than normal as the price lifts, and then subside back to normal levels.

 It depends how much electricity you use in that half hour period, and what price the spike hits.
-Here you can see what different levels of electricity consumption at different prices will cost:
+Here you can see the different costs of a price spike based on different levels of electricity consumption (aka the amount of power your appliances are using):

 How much electricity you use depends on what you have running.
-Some common appliances use roughly* the following amounts in half an hour:
+To give you an idea, here’s a list showing the amount of power that some common appliances use (approximately - it’ll depend on your make and model) in half an hour:

-It’s important to remember that generation costs – the part of your bill affected by price spikes – are only about 1/3rd of your weekly power bill, so the overall impact of a price spike on your bill will usually be minor.
+It’s important to remember that generation costs – the part of your bill affected by price spikes – are only about 1/3rd of your weekly power bill, so the overall impact of a price spike on your bill will usually be fairly minor.